 - Four-Fingered Hands: His costume in the New 52 has four fingers, but Dan can easily put his five fingers in them.
 Justified as the costume is magical.

 - Genuine Devil Hide: His costume in the New 52.
 Dan thinks it's just a high tech suit until Black Lightning points out the wires inside are really veins.
-It's made from the demon Nebiros's skin and he really wants it back.
+It's made from the demon Nebiros's skin, and the guy really wants it back.

-- Kid Sidekick: Eddie Bloomberg was temporarily Blue's, though he later became Kid Devil/Red Devil and joined up with the Teen Titans during One Year Later.
+- Kid Sidekick: Eddie Bloomberg (Marla Bloom's nephew) was temporarily Blue's, though he later became Kid Devil/Red Devil and joined up with the Teen Titans during One Year Later.

 - Magitek: His original costume.